express-validator/express-validator/docs/api-validation-chain.md

 ---

 The validation chain is a middleware, and it _should_ be passed to an Express route handler.
-It also is a subset of the [Sanitization Chain](api-sanitization-chain.md), meaning all standard sanitizers and additional methods are available.

 You can add as many validators and sanitizers to a chain as you need.
-When the middleware runs, it will first apply sanitizers as they were specified, and then run the validators in order.
-The final sanitized value is the one that is passed to the validators.
+When the middleware runs, it will run each validator or sanitizer in the order they were specified;
+this means if a sanitizer is specified before a validator, the validator will run with the sanitized value.

 > **Note:** Chains are mutable.
 Every time you call one of its methods, you're adding more behavior to the same chain.
 > Keep this in mind and note that you probably want to use a factory function when reusing some base chain.